Tripp-Org/default-branch-protector/README.md

 ## Create a New Repo

-Once you are running the server and are running Smee, you can see the app work!
+Once you are running the server and Smee, you can see the app work!

-1. Create a new repository in the TrippOrg organization, make sure you create a readme at the same time as you create the reop.
+1. Create a new repository in the TrippOrg organization, make sure you create a readme at the same time as you create the repo.
 2. Refresh the new repo main page after the repo is created, you will see that there is now 1 issue, and that @lydiatripp has been notified that the master branch is protected.
 3. If you go to the settings for the new repo and click on Branches in the table on the left side of the screen, you will notice that that master branch is protected.
 If you click edit to edit the branch protection rules for the master branch, you will notice that it is not very protected.
-A further enhancement to this project should allow the runner of the server to configure preferences for the branch protection.
+A further enhancement to this project should allow the app installer configure preferences for the branch protection.

 ## Outside Resources

-1. I used (https://developer.github.com/apps/quickstart-guides/using-the-github-api-in-your-app/) to learn how to create a GitHub app.
-I also used the template that was available as a part of this quickstart guide (https://github.com/github-developer/using-the-github-api-in-your-app).
+1. I used https://developer.github.com/apps/quickstart-guides/using-the-github-api-in-your-app/ to learn how to create a GitHub app.
+I also used the template that was available as a part of this quickstart guide https://github.com/github-developer/using-the-github-api-in-your-app.
 2. [Octokit Ruby Gem](https://github.com/octokit/octokit.rb)
 3. [Smee.io](https://smee.io/) and the smee node client [Smee README](https://github.com/probot/smee-client).
 When you open up a smee channel, it allows a locally running server to respond to webhook events.
 4. The [GitHub App API](https://developer.github.com/v3/)